-Baha invites me to Captain’s Table for breakfast, which he promptly covers with an extensive array of dishes.
-We are joined by an Australian woman who is also leaving today.
-Baha offers to take us to the bazaar to buy suzani (the embroidered bedspreads) and ceramics.
+I’m seated for breakfast at the Captain’s Table, and am joined by a guest from Australia who is also leaving today.
+Baha offers to take us to the bazaar to buy suzani (the embroidered textiles that fill his hotel).
 I don’t think I can cram anything more into my suitcases but the offer is more than the Australian and I can resist.

-We catch the tram across the Galata Bridge, then climb the stairs to the base of the Galata Tower in the Beyoglu district.
+After dinner, Baha and I catch the tram across the Galata Bridge and to the Beyoglu District.
 I point out buildings with facades that look like the ones I saw in Genoa.
 Baha shows me his favorite church.
-After walking around looking at architecture, we end up at the Cicek Pasaji (Flower Passage) where we order drinks and listen to musicians as they roam from one table to the next, one of which is playing something that looks like a hammer dulcimer.
+We end up at the Cicek Pasaji (Flower Passage) where we order drinks and listen to musicians as they roam from one table to the next, one of which is playing something that looks like a hammer dulcimer.

 We hail a cab back to the Sultanahmet, just after midnight.
 My shuttle is due at 3:30 AM, and since I am the last guest in his hotel, we sit and talk in the dining room.
 We talk about my Facebook albums, and the route my plane would take on its return to Seattle, and if there are sharks in Puget Sound.
 Cars, and sports, and music.
 Whatever small talk our tired brains could manage.

 The shuttle arrives.
 Baha loads my book-heavy luggage into the van.
 He gives me a warm European-style send-off and promise to keep in touch.
 It has been a remarkable trip, and I will never, ever forget this place…